Skip to content

 • Clear variable names (avoid single letters except loop counters)

-• f-strings for formatting
+• Use f-strings for string formatting

 • Comments only for complex logic